-- Provide input and expertise to the evolution of SWA’s High Level Political Dialogue (and associated meetings such as the Sector Ministers Meeting (SMM) and High Level Meeting (HLM)), working in close collaboration with the High Level Political Dialogue Working Group.
+- Provide input and expertise to the evolution of SWA’s High Level Political Dialogue (and associated meetings such as the High-level Meetings – HLM), working in close collaboration with the High-level Political Dialogue Working Group.

 - Support the implementation of the SWA Collaborative Behaviours at country level.
 This may include:

 - Working with the SWA Secretariat to build awareness and understanding of the Behaviours across the broader SWA partnership.